Some links on this page are affiliate links. See full disclosure in the page footer.

 The key to making referral programs work is ensuring that both the referrer and the referred find the program beneficial.

-Example: Dropbox’s referral program is a classic example of how a referral system can drive exponential growth.
-By offering users additional storage space for each friend they invited, Dropbox turned its user base into an army of advocates, resulting in a 60% increase in sign-ups.
+Example: Dropbox’s referral program is a classic case of referral marketing done well.
+By offering users additional storage space for each friend they invited, Dropbox made sharing feel useful instead of pushy, turning its user base into a steady source of new sign-ups.

 When designed well, referral programs can create viral loops where new customers continuously bring in more users, fueling rapid growth with minimal cost.